saravananps49/greenden-tailwind/README.md

 # greenden-tailwind

-🌐 Responsive Website using HTML, CSS & Tailwind CSS
+🌐 Responsive Website using HTML, CSS, Tailwind CSS & Javascript.

-This project is a modern, responsive website built using HTML5, CSS3, and Tailwind CSS.
+This project is a modern, responsive website built using HTML5, CSS3, Tailwind CSS & Javascript.
 It focuses on clean UI design, mobile responsiveness, and reusable utility-first styling provided by Tailwind.

 🚀 Features